Services Provided by the Education Abroad Office

 - Notify faculty and students of risks associated with the host country.

-- Locates doctor/hospital in host country that complies with HTH Worldwide insurance.
+- Locates doctor/hospital in host country that complies with insurance.

 - Serve as university communications point while students and leaders are abroad; EAO staff member reachable by cell phone, with 24/7 support from UNL Police Department.

-- Coordinate university response in the event of an emergency or incident.
+- Partner with the Director of Global Safety and Security to coordinate university response in the event of an emergency or incident.

 Beyond the program: